I broke up blocks of text in separate sentences for easier digestion.

 Once the surrender had been nullified by the consent to return custody to the mother, only by a new surrender, or a judicial undoing of the consent, could the mother be deprived of the custody of her child.

-As noted earlier, there is no adoption proceeding pending, and, as observed later, there is unlikely to be one unless the mother consents.
+earlier, there is no adoption proceeding pending, and, as observed later, there

 These are the nub facts of the case.

-There is much more about religious and racial differences between the Polks and the child, and whether a "Chinatown" background of the mother and her immediate family was appropriate for a child now exposed for three years to an occidental and suburban culture
+There is much more about religious and racial differences between the Polks and the child, and whether a "Chinatown" background of the mother and her immediate family was appropriate for a child now exposed for three years to an occidental and suburban culture.

 There is also much about the love and affection the Polks have for the child and the child for them, and about the inadequate or undesirable plans the mother has had for raising the child.